ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-6-3.md

-Chapter 6: Leveraging Technology for Collaboration and Communication: Integrating Technology into Your Collaborative Processes
+Integrating Technology into Your Collaborative Processes
 ==============================================================================================================================

 Technology can be a powerful tool for enhancing collaboration and communication within organizations.
 In this chapter, we'll explore how to effectively integrate technology into your collaborative processes.